 Admire London from the sky aboard one of the largest Ferris wheels in the world, located in the heart of London.
 Its inauguration in 2000 earned it the title of 'Millennium Wheel' and its 135 meters high made it the tallest in Europe and, until 2006, in the world.

-The London Eye is the best place to enjoy an amazing 360º panoramic view of the city and take as a souvenir the best photos of its skyline and some of its wonders, such as Big Ben, Westminster Abbey or St. Paul's Cathedral, in the 30-minute ride aboard one of its 32 glass capsules (one for each district of London).
-Consult the types of tickets for the London Eye:.
+The London Eye is the best place to enjoy an amazing 360º panoramic view of the city, and take the best photos of its skyline and some of its wonders, such as Big Ben, Westminster Abbey, or St. Paul's Cathedral, in the 30-minute ride aboard one of its 32 glass capsules (one for each district of London).
+Check out the types of tickets for the London Eye.